bolderflight/sbus/README.md

 make
 ```

-This will build the library, an example executable called *sbus_example*, and executables for testing using the Google Test framework.
+This will build the library and example executable called *sbus_example*.
 The example executable source file is located at *examples/sbus_example.cc*.
-This code is built and tested on an AMD64 system running Linux and is likely to build on AMD64 systems running the Windows Subsystem for Linux (WSL).
+This code is built and tested on AARCH64 and AMD64 systems running Linux and on AMD64 systems running the Windows Subsystem for Linux (WSL).
 The [arm-none-eabi](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) toolchain must be installed in your Linux environment.

 Notice that the *cmake* command includes a define specifying the microcontroller the code is being compiled for.
 This is required to correctly configure the code, CPU frequency, and compile/linker options.
 The available MCUs are:
    * MK20DX128